potorocd/PESdata/README.md

 #### Plot parameters
 ***T0: ON/OFF*** – switch between ‘Delay stage values’/’Phase shifter values’ and ‘Delay relative t0’ coordinates in the time domain

-***Dif map: ON/OFF*** – switch to the difference map plot where the averaged energy dispersive curve before -0.25 ps is subtracted from the whole array row by row.
+***Difference plot: ON/OFF*** – switch to the difference map plot where the averaged energy dispersive curve before -0.25 ps is subtracted from the whole array row by row.
 It helps to emphasize minor variations of intensity as a function of time delay.
+It also works for 3D view by showing the difference between X/Y slices selected by two ranged sliders bound to the Z axis.

 ***Kinetic energy/Binding energy*** – toggle to select the coordinate for the energy axis